shawilly/react-simple-devicons/README.md

 ### Step 2: Import the Component into Your Pages

-Next, import the newly created component into your pages (example: _app/page.tsx_):
+Next, import the newly created component into your pages (_app/page.tsx_):

 ```tsx
 import DevIcon from "./DevIcon";